huawei-noah/Efficient-AI-Backbones/readme.md

 **News**

+2022/02/06 Transformer in Transformer is selected as the **[Most Influential NeurIPS 2021 Papers](https://www.paperdigest.org/2022/02/most-influential-nips-papers-2022-02/)**.

 2022/01/06 The extended version of [GhostNet](https://github.com/huawei-noah/CV-backbones/tree/master/ghostnet_pytorch) is accepted by IJCV.

-2022/01/05 PyramidTNT: An improved TNT baseline is released.

 2021/09/28 The paper of TNT (Transformer in Transformer) is accepted by NeurIPS 2021.